jcorjaycee/dutchie_scraper/readme.md

 This simple Python script allows for scraping of data from Dutchie.

-This data is then be added into queryable SQLite databases.
+This data is then added into queryable SQLite databases.

 ## Reporting Issues